-They might engage in the activities which is beneficial for the public, though, as per definition the associations are organizations of members which act together for achieving specified goals.
+They might engage in the activities which are beneficial for the public, though, as per definition the associations are organizations of members that act together for achieving specified goals.
 Some of the typical activities of an association include hobby clubs, sports clubs, and religious organizations.
 A non-profit association is also one of the most common legal forms for NGOs.

 The association must have a minimum of ten members.
 Their names, occupation, and addresses must be specified in the application for registering the association.
 The members are required to pay the subscription fee to the association.
 There is no requirement for an association to hold any initial registered share capital.

 The association is registered under the law of Thailand with the country’s Ministry of Interior.
 It could earn income but must adhere to the tax laws and other specified laws in Thailand.
 They need to file yearly reports with competent authorities and the government ministries which include the income and expense audit report certified by the accountant and copy of the minutes of the annual general meeting.

 The associations are required to adopt the regulations as per the Thai laws.
 Additions and alterations to the regulations could be done with the help of a resolution of the general meeting.

 The association is represented by the committee in relation to third parties.
 The committee members’ appointment would take place as per Thai law and the regulations of the Association.
 The appointment should then be registered.
 The Registrar could refuse the committee member’s appointment, but in specific cases for instance where the committee member doesn’t have the status of the conduct which is needed for implementing the objects of the association.
 The registrar will be required for notifying the association in writing with respect to the reasons for the decision.